NoRedInk/elm-style-guide/README.md

 Notice that because `Sort.Dict.Dict` is an opaque type, your `Model` (and anything which depends upon it) does not depend on `studentIdSorter`.
 Apart from `Sort.Dict.Dict`, there is also a `Sort.Dict.Set` type.

+Code safety in situations where there are multiple types of identifiers (think of a join in SQL terms) increases dramatically with the application of this technique.

 ## Code Smells

 ### If a module has a looong list of imports, consider refactoring